ReactiveCocoa/ReactiveSwift/Documentation/BasicOperators.md

 ### Injecting effects

-Side effects can be injected on a `Signal` or `SignalProducer` with the `on` operator without actually subscribing to it.
+Side effects can be injected on an event stream with the `on` operator without actually subscribing to it.

 ```Swift
 let producer = signalProducer